chucktilbury/vmachine/notes.md

 * Make command line parser capable of using concatenated switches and not having to put a space between a parameter and its args.

-* Move the disassembler into the assembler and create a listing according to the command line parameters.

-* Get rid of the VM data structure and have its elements run by the modules that manage it.
-This will help get rid of some indirection.

 * Fix memory allocation routines to detect and report memory leaks.
 This feature should be disabled for "release" builds.

 # Future